qoc-dkg/ReactLoadablePOC/README.md

 Run the server/server.js file with nodemon.
 For convenience scripts/run.sh will initialize the front and backend and start nodemon for you

 `chmod +x scripts/run.sh; ./run.sh`

-There is one hardcoded user with the credentials username: patient pwd: 1111 to test logging in The protected js component is /build/dashboard.js
+There is one hardcoded user with the credentials

+`username: patient
+pwd: 1111`

+to test logging in.
+The protected js component is /build/dashboard.js